1•••|•••2•••|•••3•••|•••4•••|•••5•••home•••index

 Religious Politics

-The High Middle Ages was a time of religious conflict, both theological and militarily.
-The Great Schism of 1054 broke communion between the Roman Catholic and Eastern Orthodox Churches.
-The Vatican directed military campaigns, the Crusades, to wrestle the Holy Land from Islamic rule and gain political and territorial advantages in Asia Minor and the Middle East.
+The High Middle Ages saw religious conflicts, both theological and military.
+The Great Schism of 1054 severed communion between the Roman Catholic and Eastern Orthodox Churches.
+The Vatican directed military campaigns, the Crusades, to reclaim the Holy Land and gain political and territorial advantages in Asia Minor and the Middle East.
 The sacking of Constantinople in 1204, ordered by Pope Innocent III, included the shameless pillaging of Greek Orthodox churches and massacre of Orthodox Christians.

 Cathédrale Notre Dame de Paris | Gothic stained glass | ©Peter Kun Frary